Alaricus/wattos/README.md

 The app uses React hooks because hooks are awesome and classes are not.

-The app doesn't use Redux, because it offers no benefit to such a tiny project.
+The app doesn't use Redux, because Context is simpler for such a tiny project.

 It also doesn't use Next.js, because I've never used it and felt that I should probably do the best I can with what I already know.